-- 11.1 Section 38(6) of the Planning and Compulsory Purchase Act 2004 and S70(2) of the Town and Country Planning Act 1990 require that applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise. - 11.2 The majority of the application site falls within employment allocation DES27, a small proportion of the northern section of the site is located on land designated as countryside in the SADMP. - 11.3 DES27 is identified as a Category A key/flagship employment area.
+- 11.1 Section 38(6) of the Planning and Compulsory Purchase Act 2004 and S70(2) of the Town and Country Planning Act 1990 require that applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise. - 11.2 The majority of the application site falls within employment allocation DES27, a small proportion of the northern section of the site is located on land designated as countryside in the SADMP and DNP. - 11.3 DES27 is identified as a Category A key/flagship employment area.
 Policy DM19 states that Category A sites are to be retained in their entirety for B1, B2 and B8 employment uses.
-This application proposes the erection of four buildings for B2/B8 use and is therefore acceptable in-principle. - 11.4 The smaller proportion of the site outside the identified employment allocation and identified as countryside would be subject to Policies DM4 and DM20 of the SADMP. - Policy DM20 requires the location of new employment outside of existing employment sites to be located in a sequentially preferable manner.
+This application proposes the erection of four buildings for B2/B8 use and is therefore acceptable in-principle. - 11.4 The smaller proportion of the site outside the identified employment allocation and identified as countryside would be subject to Policies DM4 and DM20 of the SADMP and H1 of the DNP. - 11.5 Policy DM20 requires the location of new employment outside of existing employment sites to be located in a sequentially preferable manner.
 In this instance, the proposal lies immediately adjacent to an existing category A site.
-It is therefore considered that the proposed development within the countryside is in accordance with Criterion c) of the Policy DM20 of the SADMP.

-- 11.6 Policy DM4 of the SADMP seeks to protect the intrinsic value, beauty, open character and landscape character of the countryside from unsustainable development.
+It is therefore considered that the proposed development within the countryside is in accordance with Criterion c) of the Policy DM20 of the SADMP. - 11.6 Policy DM4 of the SADMP seeks to protect the intrinsic value, beauty, open character and landscape character of the countryside from unsustainable development.
 Development which significantly contributes to economic growth, job creation and/diversification of rural businesses is considered to be sustainable development in the countryside.
 It is considered that the development would significantly contribute to job creation and economic growth in accordance with criteria c) of Policy SADMP.
-However, some conflict with Policy DM4 i) is identified. - 11.7 The proposal also aligns with the aims of Policy E1; Existing Employment use and Policy H1; settlement boundary of the Desford Neighbourhood plan. - 11.8 Economic, environmental and social benefits of the scheme are identified and the proposal has been found to accord with Policies 7 and 8 of the Core Strategy (2009), Policies DM1, DM3, DM6, DM7, DM9, DM10, DM13, DM17, DM18, DM19 and DM20 of the Site Allocations and Development Management Policies DPD as well as the overarching principles of the NPPF. - 11.9 The proposed development has demonstrated that it would significantly contribute to the economic growth and job creation and provide environmental and social benefits, in absence of harm when considered against other policies of the development plan, these benefits are considered to outweigh the harm identified to the open countryside, and therefore weigh in favour of the development. - 11.10 Therefore in this instance, material considerations indicate that the benefits of the scheme outweigh any identified harm and should therefore be approved.
+However, some conflict with Policy DM4 i) is identified. - 11.7 The proposal also aligns with the aims of Policy E1; Existing Employment use and Policy H1; settlement boundary of the Desford Neighbourhood plan. - 11.8 Economic, environmental and social benefits of the scheme are identified and the proposal has been found to accord with Policies 7 and 8 of the Core Strategy (2009), Policies DM1, DM3, DM6, DM7, DM9, DM10, DM13, DM17, DM18, DM19 and DM20 of the Site Allocations and Development Management Policies DPD as well as the overarching principles of the NPPF. - 11.9 The previously refused scheme had one reason for refusal which related to the layout and scale of unit 1 specifically and the impact this has upon neighbouring residential amenity.
+The scheme has been amended to position the unit further away from the identified neighbouring property, as well as introducing additional landscape mitigation measures and reducing the height of unit 1 therefore addressing the reason for refusal and does not introduce any new material considerations or identifiable harm.

+- 11.10 The proposed development has demonstrated that it would significantly contribute to the economic growth and job creation and provide environmental and social benefits, in absence of harm when considered against other policies of the development plan, these benefits are considered to outweigh the harm identified to the open countryside, and therefore weigh in favour of the development. - 11.11 Therefore in this instance, material considerations indicate that the benefits of the scheme outweigh any identified harm and should therefore be approved.